wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-integratord.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn about the ``wazuh-integratord``, a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal, and PagerDuty.
+  :description: Learn about the ``wazuh-integratord``, a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack and PagerDuty.

 .. _wazuh-integratord: